-Like a gateway router, SNAP PAC controllers and the groov Box each have two independent Ethernet network interfaces (and in some cases also an independent wireless interface).
-Each of these independent interfaces must be wired to a separate network.
+Like a gateway router, the groov Box has two independent Ethernet network interfaces (and in some cases also an independent wireless interface).
+Each of these independent interfaces, if used, must be wired to a separate network.
 That means their network addresses (a combination of IP addresses and subnet masks) must be different.

-SNAP PACs and groov Boxes are not routers, because they do not provide routing or address translation, but their separate interfaces work like a router's interfaces:

-• If your control network is wired to ENET1 on a SNAP PAC and your computer network is wired to ENET 2, there is no electrical connection inside the PAC to connect the two networks.
-Because there is no electrical connection, communication between the two networks can occur only if the software inside the PAC-your PAC Control strategy-allows it.
+groov Boxes are not routers, because they do not provide routing or address translation, but their separate interfaces work like a router's interfaces.
+If your control network is wired to ETH0 on the groov Box and your computer network is wired to ETH1, the two networks are segmented.
+Data packets cannot travel between them.